 Home tethers us to truth.
 We are children of God.
 We live from this place of love.
-We cannot earn it, and nothing we do can change it.
-Truth is always rooted in love and covered by grace.
+We cannot earn it and nothing we do can change it.
+Truth is always rooted in love and watered by grace.

 We learn who we are, take risks, fail freely, and sprout our wings at home.
 We rise and become more resilient with the security and firm foundation of home.

 HOME IS OUR FIRST MISSION FIELD

 It is a wonderful thing to use our gifts out in the world.
 And still, we won’t be believable outside of our homes unless we first live out our calling within our homes.

 When we start at home, we strengthen the foundation for generations to come.

 if you want to bring happiness to the whole world, go home and love your family. – Mother Teresa